jitka/ci_sny_snis/README.md

 ### Software solution

-At the moment there is way which application use for streaming.
+There is simple streaming example.
+More futures are coming.

-### Server install:
+### Server install

 #### As a root: